 Theory of realism says, “International organizations and law have no power or force; they exist only as long as states accept them”.
 This phenomenon is noticeable under US overlapping United Nation’s role and pre-emptive strike policy after September 9/11 – 2001.
 India is trying to follow the same US footsteps, in case of occupied Kashmir, or surgical strikes options, especially after US drone strikes in Pakistan since 2004, a covert operation against Osama Bin Laden (OBL) and attack on Pakistani military at Salala in Mohmand Agency in 2011.

 Military buildup, political gimmicks, diplomatic stunts, and concealed intelligence operations like so-called surgical strikes, suggests that Delhi reached far-ahead of Chanakya legacy to suppress weaker in the region, encircling Pakistan and become eye to eye with China, especially under US “pivot to Asia policy” – a regional re-alignment efforts.

-But, India after series of failed adventures, lack of coordination, absence of highly maneuverable, refined and asymmetrical military capability, ruinous military planning, deteriorating artillery, air power, absence of war-like exercises, raised several queries, where Indian army stands right now?
+But, India after series of failed adventures, lack of coordination, the absence of highly manoeuvrable, refined and asymmetrical military capability, ruinous military planning, deteriorating artillery, air power, the absence of war-like exercises, raised several queries, where Indian army stands right now?
 And whether such a force can carry surgical strike or not?

-Now, question arises that whether, Indian acts of escalation through surgical strike or options of triggering full-fledge war – could ever be supportive for peace in South Asia?
+Now, the question arises that whether, Indian acts of escalation through surgical strike or options of triggering full-fledged war – could ever be supportive for peace in South Asia?
 Obviously never.
-Pakistan-India tensions, could only lead to an uncontrollable escalation, conventional war, deliberate or accidental nuclear conflict and this would be terrible for entire region.
+Pakistan-India tensions could only lead to an uncontrollable escalation, conventional war, deliberate or accidental nuclear conflict and this would be terrible for the entire region.